dkedar7/Install-Auto-Sklearn-on-Windows-and-MacOS/README.md

 ## How to install AutoML's auto-sklearn on MacOS
 Using a conda virtual environment is recommended.

-### If everything is ideal, running the following should get you started.
+### If everything is ideal, running the following should get you going.
 ```
 conda install gcc
 pip uninstall pyrfr auto-sklearn